Initial focus areas of the Regional Infrastructure Fund

 Flood resilience is a key component of the RIF, as such infrastructure protects our economic security and enhances the resilience of other critical infrastructure while helping keep families, businesses, and communities safe.

-Of this, up to $101.1 million is set aside to support an initial 42 projects which have already been identified as construction ready.
 These projects are largely from Te Uru Kahika report 'Before the Deluge 2.0', which outlined the case for co-investment in flood management infrastructure across New Zealand.

 Before the Deluge 2.0 [PDF 15.1MB] – Resilient Rivers